yapoml/yapoml.dev/docs/conditions.md

 If a condition wasn't meet, exception is raised.

 ```
-System.TimeoutException : Attribute 'value = It was great!' of the search input component is not 'That is great!' yet.
+System.TimeoutException : Attribute value of the search input is not 'That is great!',
-  ┐That i┌s great!
+  it was ┐That i┌s great!
-  └It wa─┘
+         └It wa ┘

   ----> System.TimeoutException : Condition was not satisfied within 30 seconds when polled every 0.5 seconds.
 ```